Sierra Leone: Ethnic groups

 The Loko in the north are native people of Sierra Leone, believed to have lived in Sierra Leone since the time of European encounter.
 Like the neighbouring Temne, the Loko are Muslim majority.
 The Susu and their related Yalunka are traders; both groups are primarily found in the far north in Kambia and Koinadugu District close to the border with Guinea.
-The Susu and Yalunka kingdom was established in the early fifth seventh century before the Mali empire, which was extended from Mali, Senegal, Guinea Bissau, Guinea Conakry to the northern part of Sierra Leone.
-They are the original owners of the Futa Djallon region covered by a vars land area both the Susu and Yalunka people are descendants of the Mande people.
+Both the Susu and Yalunka people are descendants of the Mande people.
 They are virtually all Muslims.
-The Yalunka also spelled Jallonke, Yalonga, Djallonké, Djallonka or Dialonké, are Mande people who have lived in the Djallon, a mountainous region in Sierra Leone, Mali, Senegal, Guinea Bissau and Guinea Conakry West Africa over 520 years ago.
-The name Yalunka literally means "inhabitants of the Jallon (mountains)".
-Manga Sewa was born in Falaba, Solima chiefdom, in the Northern Province of British Sierra Leone to Yalunka parents.
-His father was a Yalunka paramount chief of Solima, a prosperous chieftaincy.
-Its capital, Falaba, was on the rich trading routes leading to the coast.
-Manga Sewa's father had several wives and dozens of children. are traders; both groups are primarily found in the far north in Kambia and Koinadugu District close to the border with Guinea.
-The Susu and Yalunka are both descendants of migrants from Guinea; they both are virtually all Muslims at over 99%.

 The Kissi live further inland in South-Eastern Sierra Leone.
 They predominate in the large town of Koindu and its surrounding areas in Kailahun District.
 The vast majority of Kissi are Christians.
 The much smaller Vai and Kru peoples are primarily found in Kailahun and Pujehun Districts near the border with Liberia.
 The Kru predominate in the Kroubay neighbourhood in the capital of Freetown.
 The Vai are largely Muslim majority at about 90%, while the Kru are virtually all Christians at over 99%.

 On the coast in Bonthe District in the south are the Sherbro.
 Native to Sierra Leone, they have occupied Sherbro Island since it was founded.
 The Sherbro are primarily fisherman and farmers, and they are predominantly found in Bonthe District.
 The Sherbro are virtually all Christians, and their paramount chiefs had a history of intermarriage with British colonists and traders.

-A small number of Sierra Leoneans are of partial or full Lebanese ancestry, descendants of traders who first came to the nation in the 19th century.
+A small number of Sierra Leoneans are of partial or full Lebanese ancestry, descendants of traders who first came to the territory in the 19th century.
 They are locally known as Sierra Leonean-Lebanese.
 The Sierra Leonean-Lebanese community are primarily traders and they mostly live in middle-class households in the urban areas, primarily in Freetown, Bo, Kenema, Koidu Town and Makeni.